Q: How much does it cost to add my details into the Clerksroom Mediator Database?

 Q: How do I become an Elite Mediator?

-A: An Elite Mediator is someone who has undertaken more than 50 mediations, the details are recorded in the mediator history tab and the feedback score submitted by clients to date has a score of more than 80%.
+A: An Elite Mediator is someone who has undertaken more than 50 mediations, the details are recorded in the mediator history tab and the thumbs up rating submitted by clients to date has a score of more than 80%.
 The system generates mediator status based on the information contained in the file; it is not set by the administrator and cannot be set manually.

 Q: I’ve lost my username or password, how can I get a reminder?

-Q: How do I convert by Training Certificate or Insurance documents to PDF?
+Q: How do I convert my Training Certificate or Insurance documents to PDF?

 A: There are plenty of free PDF conversion tools on the web, a good one is